-I got my snowman mini erasers in the Target Dollar Spot, during the Christmas season.
-If you didn’t happen to grab them, or couldn’t find them these are a fabulous alternative.
-Other options are to use snowman buttons, snowflake buttons, or white pom poms.
+I got my snowman mini erasers in the Target Dollar Spot during the Christmas season.
+Other options include snowman buttons, snowflake buttons, play dough balls, or white pom poms.

 To Prepare the Snowman Counting Grid Games: Print the file found below.
 Laminate the counting grids.

 This set comes with three grids.
 Students can practice count 1-10, 1-20, or 1-100.

 I also included both color and black and white versions.

 We love using our giant foam dice for math activities!
 They are so much fun to roll AND they are quieter than normal dice, so they don’t disturb the other kids.
 For kids who are just starting to learn numbers, they can use the traditional 1-6 die and for kids who need more of a challenge counting, use the 1-12 or 1-20 dice.

 How To Use the Snowman Counting Grid Games: Roll the dice and place that number of snowmen on the spaces of the grid.
 Let your child decide where to place them.
 There is no right or wrong way to use the grid.

 We’ve had fun using the dice alone and counting the snowmen and also using the ten-frame by itself to practice counting all the way to 10.

 Reinforce one-to-one correspondence by asking children to touch each snowman in the ten-frame and on the dice as they count.
 Typically, students that need work on one-to-one correspondence count faster than they point.
 It’s important to slow them down and assign one number per object.